m600x/demo-api-gateway/README.md

 Timeframe to do it is four hours (more or less) with my own knowledge.
 All feature simply couldn't be added without testing since CI/CD part must also be done (and quickly learn Github Actions syntax), no AI "vibe coding" has been used.

 I'd rather deliver something simple but tested rather than checking all boxes and not knowning why each line of code exist (*"focus on quality and readability"*).

+### Dev improvements
+Ain't not backend dev or an expert in Python but with more time allowed, it would have been much better:
+- Proper test suite
+- an UI with flask templates
+- a database to store completion history
+- a production WSGI
+- Streaming logs and history instead of dumping the whole content
+- Monitoring, APM, etc
+- Tests, yes I said it twice
+- The list goes on and on...

+### Ops improvements
+- Lint app files
+- Dynamic Helm schema for values
+- Step to deploy on some internal live cluster
+- Report and notification